jpdas18/Applied-Machine-Learning/Project_2.md

 ### Project 2

 #### Introduction: For this project, I will use DHS data to create models for predicting wealth in Ethiopia based on age, gender, education level, household size.
 This DHS data is Ethiopia's household recode from the year 2016, and it is a Standard DHS-VII survey.
-I will create a penalized logistic regression model, a random forest model, a linear estimation model using the tensorflow estimator API, and a gradient boosting model using decision trees.
+I will create a penalized logistic regression model, a random forest model, another logistic regression model using the tensorflow estimator API, and a gradient boosting model using decision trees.
 I will choose the best model from each of this based on available parameters as well as the best model overall using AUC-ROC curves.
 #### There are approximately 75,000 people sampled in this dataset.
 I have included following plots to get a better sense of the wealth distribution among the sample.
 The first plot (below) shows how many people are in each of the five wealth categories.
 ![plot](wealthgroupsethiopia.png)
 #### For the next five plots, I plotted only one wealth category population against all the others.
 The first plot is the least wealthy group (1) versus all the others.